sbtrn-devil/crtk/docs/api.md

 }
 ```

 To ease differing events from each other, each event is associated with a certain "event channel" identified by some string (the channel ID).
 There can be listener callbacks subscribed on this channel (see `.on` and `.once`), and every time the event is emitted on this channel they are invoked (on next soonest asynchronous occasion).
-Unlike with `Awaitable`-s, the events are not persistent: if a listener was not subscribed by time the event is emitted, it won't get it.
+Unlike with `'Awaitable'`-s, the events are not persistent: if a listener was not subscribed by time the event is emitted, it won't get it.

 No order of calling the listeners is guaranteed, so don't rely on any assumption of their ordering.